binarynonsense/bn-blog/_posts/2019-03-11-high-entropy-test-build.md

 - gamedev
 ---

-This public test build, available at <a href="https://binarynonsense.itch.io/highentropy">page on itch.io</a>, includes the first 7 levels of the challenges mode.
+This public test build, available at <a href="https://binarynonsense.itch.io/highentropy">itch.io</a>, includes the first 7 levels of the challenges mode.
 The story mode is not available.

 After years of redesigns and prototypes I didn't like, I'm finally happy with how this project is shaping up.
 This build is a huge milestone for me, I hope you enjoy it (just keep in mind this isn't a finished game and there may be bugs I haven't found or fixed yet, although I've tested that all the levels can be completed with a 100% score).